-CHAPTER THIRTY-THREE—SPARK
+CHAPTER THIRTY-THREE—LEADS

 Heather sat with her back propped up against the wall, a hardbound biochemistry journal in her lap, which James had given her to read to assess any differences in her cognitive processes with the neural network.
-Without raising her face, she glanced above the edge of the book and her bent knees, to where James hunched over a workstation across the room, picking apart the device that reminded her of a turkey baster.
-He dropped a couple of screws in a plastic tray, pulled out a wire-laced internal component, squinted at it, then scribbled something in the open notebook on the edge of the fray.
+Without raising her face, she glanced above the edge of the book to where

-She considered the contraption around her ankle.
-When James was absent overnight, she had made every experiment she could with it.
+When he was absent overnight, she had tried everything she could think of to find weak points in the metal rope keeping her tethered to the workbench.
 It was tight, tough, and she would have thought her robotic hands would have the strength to rip through it, but she couldn’t even snap it from the leg of the counter.
-She’d tested the strength of the counter legs as well—they looked like wood but the centers were metal.
-She’d taken a second crack at pulling them from the floor, with no success.

 +